fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/lenovo-legion-5-17ACH6H/README.md

 </tr>
 </table>

+Dont forget to make your first "Apply" to save the conf and keep the first line of the file.
 You need to include these devices in your qemu config.

 <table>
 <tr>